Amazon’s Echo Show 10: You have a new follower

 The pandemic toll on the mental health of children, including instances of PTSD, has received too little ...

 Users who have tried Amazon’s new Echo Show 10 are intrigued with it.
-The smart speaker with display brings a new capability: it turns to face you as you move about the room to keep the screen in view.
-While that may startle some, it lets you continue what you’re doing, such as a video call, without having to be glued to one spot.
+The smart speaker with display brings a new capability: it turns to face you as you move about the room so you can keep the screen in view.
+While that may startle some, it actually lets you continue what you’re doing, such as a video call, without having to be glued to one spot.

-To refresh your memory, the Echo Show has been available in several sizes, the largest of which has been about 10 inches.
-It’s been a tablet with the back extended to house a smart speaker.
+To refresh your memory, the Echo Show has been available in a number of sizes, the largest of which has been about 10 inches.
+It’s basically been a tablet with the back extended to house a smart speaker.
 Who lives there but Amazon’s smart assistant, Alexa, of course.
-The idea behind the Echo Show has been that many people are not comfortable with voice-only interaction with Alexa.
-There are situations where you need to supplement a voice response with some visuals.
-Such as when looking at a recipe or checking a cricket scorecard.
+The idea behind the Echo Show has been that there are many people who are not comfortable with voice-only interaction with Alexa, and that there are situations where you need to supplement a voice response with some visuals.
+Such as when looking at a recipe, or checking a cricket score card.
 So it’s been a smart speaker and screen duo that is more useful together than either by itself.

-With the new version, the Echo Show 10 has a full-fledged barrel-shaped speaker (equivalent to the Echo speaker) and a little bit of a bridge leading to a big tablet mounted in front.
-It does looks a bit awkward, but this format means the tablet can tilt up and down and swing side to side, going all the way back almost 360 degrees.
+With the new version, the Echo Show 10 has a full fledged barrel shaped speaker (equivalent to the Echo speaker) and a little bit of a bridge leading to a big tablet mounted in front.
+It does look a little bit awkward, but this format means the tablet can tilt up and down and swing side to side going all the way back almost 360 degrees.

+While trying out a video call (remember you can ‘drop in’ on other Alexa users on video if they let you) I found that the slightest shift in position actually led to a corresponding positioning of the screen, which is really impressive.
+However, the camera doesn’t like you to be too close and can get confused with what is a distorted view, so it’s best to be a reasonable few feet away.

-When you first set up the display speaker, the device asks where you’re placing the Show and scans to find the right position and facing angle of the screen, asking for your confirmation.
-If it bumps into anything — it will let you know, and you’ll need to remove what’s in the way.
-If the surface is unstable, it will tell you that as well, which is impressive.
+When you first set up the display-speaker the device asks where you’re placing the Show and scans to find the right position and facing angle of the screen, asking for your confirmation.
+If it bumps into anything — it will let you know and you’ll need to remove what’s in the way.
+If the surface is unstable it will let you know that as well, which is really impressive.
 If you find the screen is getting the wrong angle, you can get it to re-scan until it gets it right.
 This is done from the settings and the Motion tab.

-One thing it cannot do by itself is tilt the screen up and down so it won’t track your sitting and standing position changes, but even that will cause slight shifts to adjust as best as possible.
-The Show’s motion-sensing needs proper light to work, and the screen will tell you so.
+One thing it cannot do by itself is tilt the screen up and down so it won’t track your sitting and standing position changes, but even that will actually cause slight shifts to adjust as best as possible.
+The Show’s motion sensing needs proper light to work, and the screen will tell you so.
 Since it’s camera-based, that isn’t surprising.

 The motor that moves the screen around is entirely silent, and that’s a mercy because it would have been truly annoying to have something whirring near you all day.
-For those who want to a hundred per cent sure of their privacy, the camera can be turned off on top of the screen, and a shutter will close its view off, and the motion-sensing will stop.
+For those who want to a hundred per cent sure of their privacy, the camera can be turned off on top of the screen and a shutter will totally close its view off and the motion sensing will obviously stop.
 It can also stop if you voice command it to do so.
 “Alexa, turn off motion” and will start again when you ask it to and if you ask Alexa to follow you in the room.

-One of the important applications for motion-sensing and screen movement is that the Echo Show can be used as a big security camera.
-Of course, if there’s a thief in your house, the big screen is hardly likely to go unnoticed if it moves.
-Still, the other thing you can do is open up the Alexa app on your phone and get into the camera tab and use that to have a good look at what’s happening around in the room in which it’s placed.
+One of the important applications for the motion sensing and screen movement is that the Echo Show can be used as a big security camera.
+Of course if there’s really a thief in your house, the big screen is hardly likely to go unnoticed if it moves, but the other thing you can do is to open up the Alexa app on your phone and get into the camera tab and use that to have a good look at what’s happening around in the room in which it’s placed.
 You can also use it as a kids’ room monitor this way.
 Move the image with your finger to pan across the room to look around and see what’s within the viewing range.

+For example, I found that making a group of the Show 10 and the Echo Studio didn’t work out too well when the speakers are placed apart in one room because the type of sound is different.
+But it certainly can form a group effectively across different rooms

-Amazon also launched the tiny 5-inch Echo Show, but that device with its far smaller form factor doesn’t include the special base and moving display and doesn’t support the follow-me feature.
+Amazon also launched the tiny 5-inch Echo Show but that device with its far smaller form factor doesn’t include the the special base and moving display and so doesn’t support the follow-me feature.
 Of the two, the Show 10 is bound to be the more interesting device considering it brings an always-in-view convenience to video calls, movie watching and more.

 The pandemic toll on the mental health of children, including instances of PTSD, has received too little ...